 The Braithwaite brothers partnered with leading boat designer, Don Shead, to design a totally new kind of cruiser for the Mediterranean market.
 The Offshore 28 was the brainchild of this unique collaboration, the first of its kind made in Europe.
 Her innovative hull performance set the standard for performance crafts.
 Sunseeker International had arrived.

 AN ERA OF CONFIDENCE [1980'S]

-Continuing to take ques from how their owners wanted to use their boats, Sunseeker was building exceptionally unique crafts.
+Continuing to take cues from how their owners wanted to use their boats, Sunseeker was building exceptionally unique crafts.
 In the Portofino 31, the focus shifted from overnight accommodation to cockpits that could host large groups, yielding a wide and comfortable two-cabin boat that exuded style.
 Sunseeker had put the emphasis on enjoyment, fun and high performance, an era of confidence that manifested itself in the remarkable Tomahawk 37.
 Still loved to this day, this icon was yet another example of a practical boat delivering on absolutely everything Sunseeker promised.

 IMAGINATION AND INNOVATION

 The 90s introduced an era of style in boating.
 Sunseeker began to adopt soft shapes and curved silhouettes emerging in automotive design.
-Que the Renegade 60, the first production boat with twin jet drives, combining performance, style and exceptional manoeuvrability.
+Cue the Renegade 60, the first production boat with twin jet drives, combining performance, style and exceptional manoeuvrability.
 Sunseeker set the benchmark not just for imaginative boat design but increasingly, as one of the world’s leading boat builders.